 Figure 1: Number of State Duma deputies registered as present at the start of plenary sessions, January-July 2019 and 2020 (data from http://transcript.duma.gov.ru/).

 The drop in deputy attendance across March in 2020 is clear.
 Then came a steady rise in numbers from May through to the end of July.
-Due to the pandemic, the Duma leadership also decided to reduce weekly plenary meetings from three to two.
+Due to the pandemic, the Duma leadership also decided to reduce the number of weekly plenary meetings from three to two.
 So there were 42 such meetings in the 2020 spring session, compared to 57 in 2019.

 And yet, at the 12 May session, Volodin wore neither a mask nor gloves.
 Business as usual, it would seem.